ilmartoo/LiDAR-based_anomaly_detector/README.md

 unzip documentation.zip
 ```

-Nos, open the `index.html` file located in the `doxygen/` folder with your preferred browser to access the docs.
+Now, open the `index.html` file located in the `doxygen/` folder with your preferred browser to access the docs.